ovh/docs/pages/cloud/private-cloud/nsx-t-01-first-steps/guide.en-us.md

 ### Logging in to the NSX-T administration interface

-You can connect to NSX-T from the URL of your VMware cluster, provided by OVHcloud, in the form **https://pcc-xxxxx.ovh.xx**.
+You can connect to NSX-T from the URL of your cluster, provided by OVHcloud, in the form **https://pcc-xxxxx.ovh.xx**.

 From the homepage for your cluster, click the `NSX NSX-T`{.action} icon.